Back

 Validate – seek support from friends and and solution source that they made the right decision

-Promote – create a community around the decision by promoting their decision to others
+Promote – create a community around the decision by promoting it to others

 Customers will be needing different information as they move through making a decision.
 Based on a quote by famed copywriter Edward Schwartz, following is a description of what information customers generally are looking for as they move to making a decision: